nanlabs/devops-reference/README.md

 ### Kubernetes

+> Collection of Kubernetes manifests that can be used to run local development environments or
+> to deploy applications to a Kubernetes cluster.

 - [Ingress](./examples/kubernetes/ingress/) - Ingress example using NGINX Ingress Controller.
 You can run this example locally using [Minikube](https://minikube.sigs.k8s.io/docs/start/).

 ### Serverless Framework and CloudFormation